Special trains for 3.6m Indian workers stranded in lockdown

 Experts say the outbreak will not peak in India until June or July and authorities face an increasing struggle to contain the pandemic in Mumbai, Delhi and other cities that account for the bulk of cases.

-But Health Minister Harsh Vardhan called for calm over the crisis.
-“There is no need to panic due to COVID-19 as the world has learnt to live with hundreds of viruses,” Vardhan said on Twitter.
-“Have faith in your government as we are following the best possible strategy, due to which we have one of the lowest fatality rates in the world.”
-India´s caseload is fast catching up with that of Iran, one of the worst-hit countries with 131,000 positive cases but 7,300 deaths.
+"There is no need to panic due to COVID-19 as the world has learnt to live with hundreds of viruses," Vardhan said on Twitter.